COVID-19 and People with HIV

 COVID-19 Vaccines and People with HIV

 Get vaccinated.
-CDC recommends everyone—including people with HIV—stay up to date with COVID-19 vaccines.
+CDC recommends everyone—including people with HIV—stay up to date on their COVID-19 vaccines.

 Here’s what to know:

-• Vaccine protection decreases over time, so it is important to stay up to date with your COVID-19 vaccines.
+- Vaccine protection decreases over time, so it is important to stay up to date with your COVID-19 vaccine.
+Find out if you are up to date.

 Vaccine safety.
 COVID-19 vaccines are safe for people with HIV and people with HIV were included in vaccine clinical trials.
 Also, there is no evidence that COVID-19 vaccines interfere with ART to treat HIV or PrEP to prevent HIV.
 Learn how getting a COVID-19 vaccine is a safer and more dependable way to build immunity to COVID-19 than getting sick with COVID-19.
 If you have questions about getting COVID-19 vaccine and whether it is right for you, talk to your health care provider.